College of Public Health

 About This Program

 Looking for a career in public health that can make a real difference in communities and populations?
-With the Master of Public Health degree, you can specialize in biostatistics, epidemiology, health policy and management or social and behavioral sciences, each with its own unique skill set and career opportunities.
-Whether you're interested in analyzing health data, investigating disease outbreaks, developing effective health services delivery models or designing and evaluating public health interventions, the M.P.H. degree can help you achieve your goals and make a positive impact in the field of public health.
+With the Master of Public Health degree offered in person or fully online, you can specialize in health policy and management or social and behavioral sciences, each with its own unique skill set and career opportunities.
+Whether you are interested in analyzing health data, investigating disease outbreaks, developing effective health services delivery models or designing and evaluating public health interventions, the M.P.H. degree can help you achieve your goals and make a positive impact in the field of public health.
 Read more...

 Contact Information